I walked into my bank the other day and I saw something unusual, something I thought it was of the past.

-Most phones today rely on 3G or 4G mobile technology.
+Most phones today rely on 3G or 4G mobile technology or even 5G

 The first mobile phone invented for practical use was by a Motorola employee called Martin Cooper who is widely considered to be a key player in the history of mobile phones.

 Handsets that could be used in a vehicle had been developed prior to Martin Cooper’s phone, but his was the first usable truly portable mobile telephone.

 Cooper made mobile phone history in April 1973 when he made the first ever call on a handheld mobile phone.

 Mobile telephony developed in leaps and bounds over the next decade, particularly with the arrival of handover technology.